gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 It worked!

-If you recall earlier on we launched the service with 0 tasks, to ensure we got a version set up.
-So that's currently the case:
+If you recall earlier on we deliberately launched this service with `0` tasks to ensure we got a version that worked:

 ![ECS service created](img/aws_ecs_service_created.jpeg)

-Click the "Update service" button in the top-right.
 We now need to specify the number of tasks.
-We'll start with 1:
+Click the "Update service" button in the top-right and edit that desired tasks number to `1`:

 ![ECS tasks](img/aws_ecs_service_update.jpeg)